cooper/ferret/README.md

 #### Ruby

-The original EOPRJ syntax looked a lot like Ruby, without many curly brackets or parentheses, but it has since evolved into a more Perlish look.
+The original EOPRJ syntax looked a lot like Ruby, without many curly brackets or parentheses, but it has since evolved into a more C/Perlish look.
-However, Ferret shares with Ruby the "everything is an object" concept, a similar type of class definition, and a symbol datatype (`:symbol` in Ruby is `~symbol` in Ferret).
+However, Ferret still shares with Ruby the "everything is an object" concept, a similar type of class definition, and a symbol datatype (`:symbol`).

 #### JavaScript